mehulagg/gitlab_test/doc/user/application_security/sast/index.md

 To override a job definition, (for example, change properties like `variables` or `dependencies`), declare a job with the same name as the SAST job to override.
-Place this new job after the template inclusion and pecify any additional keys under it.
+Place this new job after the template inclusion and specify any additional keys under it.
 For example, this enables `FAIL_NEVER` for the `spotbugs` analyzer:

 ```yaml